Amish-pratap/ChugalBandi-android-app/README.md

 # ChugalBandi-android-app

-it is an android music player app which takes runtime permission to read the internal and external storage for .mp3 files

-collects all the mp3 file and displayes them as a list
+This is an Android music player app that requests runtime permissions to read both internal and external storage for .mp3 files.
+The app collects all the .mp3 files and displays them as a list.

-it has play pause , next previous , and auto next functionality

-you can further improve the app by adding repeat , equalizer adn other funcionality
+It features essential functionalities such as play, pause, next, previous, and auto-next.

+To enhance the app further, additional functionalities like repeat, equalizer, and more can be